 research enterprise of the university either with their own project or

-through meaningful involvement with a faculty project are eligible to apply.
-To qualify for this event, participants must:
+through meaningful involvement with a faculty project were eligible to apply.

 Please contact URE@fhsu.edu for